- 1.0: December 23, 2020: Initial version

 Enterprise Vault versions 14.0, 12.5.2, 12.5.1, 12.5.
 12.4.2.
 12.4.1.
 12.4, 12.3.2, 12.3.1, 12.3, 12.2.3, 12.2.2, 12.2.1, 12.2, 12.1.3, 12.1.2, 12.1.1, 12.1, 12.0.4, 12.0.3, 12.0.2, 12.0.1, 12.0.
 Earlier unsupported versions may be affected as well.

-Using an administrator account create the directories specified above and set the ACL on the directory to deny write access to all other users.
+If not using Enterprise Vault 12.5.3 then using an administrator account create the directories specified above and set the ACL on the directory to deny write access to all other users.
 This will prevent an attacker from installing a malicious OpenSSL engine.
+Please follow the steps as specified in this Knowledge Base (article.)

 For questions or problems regarding these vulnerabilities please contact Veritas Technical Support (https://www.veritas.com/support).